marketfix/spendless/content/lulus.md

-# Lulus Bundle Code
+# Lulus Bundle Offer

-- BUY2GET20 — 20% off when buying two+.
+- 20% off when buying two or more items.

+See promo section below for the active code.